githubpartners/microsoft-learn/github/migrate-cicd-pipelines-to-github-with-github-actions-importer/includes/5-exercise.md

 Next you will have the opportunity to walk through a migration with the help of Valet.

-> Valet is currently private and you must be onboard prior to using it.
-Please reach out to [GitHub Sales](https://github.com/enterprise/contact) to inquire about being granted access.

 To get started:
 1. First navigate to https://github.com/actions/importer-labs
 2. Next, use the ```valet-customers/labs``` repository as a template to generate a new GitHub repository.